munificent/craftinginterpreters/book/functions.md

 ^code return-ast (1 before, 1 after)

-It keeps the token for the `return` keyword so we can use its location for error reporting.
-Then it stores the value being returned, if any.

-We parse this like other statements, by recognizing the initial keyword:
+It keeps the `return` keyword token so we can use its location for error reporting, and the value being returned, if any.
+We parse it like other statements, by recognizing the initial keyword:

 ^code match-return (1 before, 1 after)